dhyeythumar/ML-Agents-with-Google-Colab/README.md

 > - ML-Agents branch = release_1
 > - Environment name = 3dball (sample environment provided in ML-Agents repo) (Upload all the files )
 >
-> **Environment in this repo is build for Linux with server/headless mode enabled with the help Unity engine.**
+> **Environment in this repo is build for Linux with server/headless mode enabled using the Unity engine.**
 >
 > **Upload all the files which are generated for the environment binary.
 Check out [this link](./headless_build/3DBall_example) to get an idea.**